- Loan Policy

 The Community Room is made available as a public service.
 Booking the room in no way constitutes an endorsement of the program or philosophy of the group or individuals using the facilities.
 The Trustees reaffirm the American Library Association’s Bill of Rights which states that facilities should be made available on an equitable basis, regardless of the beliefs or affiliation of individuals or groups requesting its use.

 The priority of the Community Room is to support programs and functions that further the goals of the Library.
 When not being used by the Library, the room is available to town boards, committees, non-profit educational, civic, cultural and environmental groups.
+To save time, you may print and fill out an Application for Meeting Room Use.

 Neither the Staff, Board of Library Trustees nor the Town of Southampton shall be responsible for supervision of children, or for injury to persons or property that occur while the meeting room, kitchenette or common areas are being used.
 Those attending meetings may not leave unsupervised children in the library.
 For more information refer to the Unattended Children Policy.